 General Preparation

 As part of the OrthoSync care team, Shannon asks questions about your home environment, the help you may have at home, your health history, your mobility and balance, and then creates a customized care plan.
-That plan involves informing you about when you’ll start outpatient therapy, telling you about what devices you’ll need at home, making sure your home environment is safe, and helping you to schedule appointments at a close-to-home IBJI rehab location.
+That plan involves informing you about when you’ll start outpatient therapy, telling you about what devices you’ll need at home, making sure your home environment is safe, and helping you to schedule online at a close-to-home IBJI rehab location.

 “It's very rewarding to help patients get back to their normal lives and help them feel better,” Shannon says.
 “The good majority of the patients are really receptive and appreciative of the OrthoSync program.”